lyfdomain/CombDPI/README.md

 3. Run CombDPI_davis.py (CombDPI_drugbank.py) to predict and evaluate our prediction results.

 # Noteworthy
-The similarity matrices package in the dataset/drugbank folder needs to be extracted into the dataset/drugbank folder
+The similarity matrices in the dataset/drugbank/similarity_matrices.zip package need to be extracted into the dataset/drugbank folder

 # Contacts
 If you have any questions, please email Li Yanfei (lyfinf@163.com)